“…there is no explanation of human choice applicable to all periods and all societies.” – Nevin, 1989

 Practical economics to build a flourishing world

-Nevinomics is a series of economic writings that explore the most fundamental issues in economics and societies in order to re-conceptualize old approaches and better express the relationship between economic theory and economic reality.
-The practical objective of Nevinomics is to suggest steps and policies to create better and more resilient economies, stronger societies and, most critically, better lives for individuals.
+Both individually and with book co-author, Elizabeth Neill, Andrew S. Nevin’s goal is to explore the most fundamental issues in economics and societies in order to re-conceptualize old approaches and better express the relationship between economic theory and economic reality.
+The practical objective is to suggest steps and policies to create better and more resilient economies, stronger societies and, most critically, better lives for individuals.

 The starting point is that we can do a much better job of managing the economy.
 Current economic structures and policies – often based on prevailing neoclassical orthodoxy from academic Economics – lead to an extraordinary waste of human potential, needless suffering (particularly unemployment and under-employment), and a tremendous gap between how the economy does perform and how it could perform.
-We are in a period – particularly after the Great Financial Crisis – in which we have accepted a level of poor economic performance that Nevinomics categorically rejects.
-Nevinomics asserts that we can do much, much better.
+We are in a period – particularly after the Great Financial Crisis – in which we have accepted an unconscionably poor level of economic performance.
+We can do much, much better.

 a.
 Development and growth are at the core of the human experience and with growth come changes in both what we value and what we want, as a reflection of those values.